Stirling University opts with APT for data centre upgrade

-The university has made a series of investments into its IT infrastructure, having recently consolidating its operations from three data centres to two by outsourcing some applications to the cloud.
+The university has made a series of investments into its IT infrastructure, having recently consolidating its operations from three data centers to two by outsourcing some applications to the cloud.
 The university currently hosts approximately 590 servers which are 84 percent virtualized.

-While this has increased resource utilisation within the two remaining on-premise data centres, there are future developments on the horizon that has placed rack space at a premium to cater for new services, platforms, and equipment.
+While this has increased resource utilisation within the two remaining on-premise data centers, there are future developments on the horizon that has placed rack space at a premium to cater for new services, platforms, and equipment.

 And Richardson knows all about outages as the university has had significant blackouts in the past, although in the last 15 years operations have improved as the estate services team have improved the substations that are serving the campus.

-Despite this, aging data centre power infrastructure had been identified as a potential problem – even more so given the team was struggling to allocate time to a complete overhaul of the uninterruptible power supply (UPS) systems.
+Despite this, aging data center power infrastructure had been identified as a potential problem – even more so given the team was struggling to allocate time to a complete overhaul of the uninterruptible power supply (UPS) systems.

 “We realised the longer we left replacement, the more we increased the chance of having an outage from which we wouldn't recover,” says Richardson.

 “What we really needed was a supplier that categorically understood they would be working in a live environment.
-The key thing for us was to find a company with the knowledge and experience to be able to undertake the work to replace the UPS in a working data centre without any interruption to services.”
+The key thing for us was to find a company with the knowledge and experience to be able to undertake the work to replace the UPS in a working data center without any interruption to services.”

 Richardson says the team was concerned with the UPS upgrade as replacing power equipment on live services is difficult because even a simple mistake can cause an outage.